Apart from being a dedicated carnivore, I’m also an avid gym-goer.

 1. Chicken Breast

 With different cuts such as breasts, wings, drumsticks, and thighs, chicken is a good protein source famous among fitness fanatics.
-Its high protein and low saturated fat content help with muscle building and fat loss.
+Its high protein and low saturated fat content help build muscle and lose fat.

-It's worth noting that cooking skinless chicken breast could reduce the amount of protein or fat you end up eating.
+It's worth noting that cooking skinless chicken breast could reduce the amount of protein or fat you eat.

-Now depending on your healthy eating or fitness goals, you might want to go with the cut that gives you more protein and saturated fat amount per serving.
+Now, depending on your healthy eating or fitness goals, you might want to go with the cut that gives you more protein and saturated fat per serving.

-Delicious roasted turkey breast gives you about 29g per 100g serving size, which is more than ½ of the daily value (DV) recommended protein for an adult.
+Delicious roasted turkey breast gives you about 29g per 100g serving size, more than ½ of the daily value (DV) recommended protein for an adult.

 To get the most protein, add extra turkey slices to your meals.
 This also helps to maintain a healthy weight through a balanced diet.